A Perfect Morning Routine: 5 Tips

 1. Wake up early and enjoy some peace and quiet

 Many people find it difficult to wake up early in the morning, preferring instead to hit snooze a few times and stay tucked under the covers.
 But if you're willing to make a habit of waking up earlier than you need to, you can enjoy some much-needed peace and quiet time before beginning your day.
-Retraining yourself from being a “night owl” to becoming an early riser can
+Retraining yourself from being a “night owl” to becoming an early riser can improve performance and mental health, but we know it can be easier said than done.

 If you find it very hard to wake up in the morning and dread hearing the sound of your alarm, it might be helpful to use a sunrise alarm clock.
 This special alarm gradually increases in brightness over a set period of time, simulating an actual sunrise in your bedroom.
 Particularly helpful in mimicking your circadian rhythm during the winter months, early studies even show that using a sunrise alarm clock can reduce burnout and improve sleep quality.